 Mayor Dave Earling is pleased to announce the appointment of Linda W.Y.
 Coburn to fill the Municipal Court Judge position.
 The City Council officially confirmed this appointment and conducted the oath of office on Tuesday, January 13, 2015.
 Ms. Coburn will begin her work on the bench today, January 14, 2015. read more

-Mark your calendars for Thursday morning, February 12th
+On Thursday morning, February 12th

 (Edmonds - WA)